 Financial assets are classified into the following specified categories: financial assets 'at fair value through profit or loss', 'fair value through other comprehensive income', and 'amortised cost'.
-The classification depends on the business model in which the asset is held and the contractual cashflow characteristics and is determined at the time of initial recognition.
+The classification depends on the nature and purpose of the financial assets and is determined at the time of initial recognition.
 Financial assets are largely financial assets at fair value through profit or loss.

 Financial assets are classified as financial assets at fair value through profit or loss where the financial asset: